frederictwc/commands/README.md

 docker build .
 ```
 It should output successfully built xxxxx
-3. Create container.
+3. Create and start container.
 With name of container= container_name
 ```
 docker run --name container_name xxxxx
 ```